 Charles’s joiners made a great job of fitting the finished newel cap with mouldings to the post, as seen on here on ‘ George Clarke’s Old House, New Home ‘.

 Thanks to ‘George Clarke’s Old House, New Home’, Amazing Productions, Channel 4, @amazingtelly and @beetspulseandthyme for use of the photos.
-You can see other photos from the show here.
+You can watch the episode on Channel 4 On Demand.

 If you need replacement newel caps or other staircase parts for your old house, please contact me to discuss your requirements.

-These two carved books were designed to fit on the driveway gateposts of a customer last year.
+These two bespoke gate post caps were designed to fit on the driveway gateposts of a customer last year.
 He is an author and a bee keeper, hence the carved motifs.
-They are made from locally sourced wood, hand carved and each made from a single piece of oak.
+They are hand carved from locally sourced wood and each made from a single piece of oak.

 The Barnton Hotel Restoration Project in Edinburgh brought an empty and abandoned hotel back to life.
-The building had been empty for years until it was transformed into residential flats and care home.
+The building had been empty for years.
+Luckily, it was bought to be redeveloped into residential flats and a care home before it fell into total decay.

 Replica joinery, finials, trusses and soffit posts, made from reclaimed timber